What Is Customer Perception?

 The entire process of customer perception starts when a consumer sees or gets information about a particular product.
-This process continues until the consumer starts to build an opinion about the product.
+The customer collects information about a product and interprets the information to make a meaningful image of a particular product.

 For example, Avon uses a pink color with white and black accents.
-This color predominantly attracts women while men feel alienated by pink color.
+This color predominantly attracts women, while men feel alienated by pink color.
 The customer perception is built based on the colors used in the logo.

 But if a product is trying to attract both men and women, using just pink might not be a good idea.

 A happy customer is one who is satisfied with the experience that he has with a product or a service.
-The customer perception is built around the experience that a customer has with a product.
+Consumer perception can make or break your brand.

 Customer perception is also important to determine the kind of image a brand wants to build.

-But when the same clothes are presented well with back-lit mannequins, neatly arranged, good quality attractive hangers, etc. the customers build a different perception about the brand.
+But when the same clothes are presented well with back-lit mannequins, neatly arranged, good quality attractive hangers, etc., the customers build a different perception of the brand.

 Customer perception or consumer perception plays a major role in buying behavior.
-Hence companies are going the extra mile to create a pleasant and happy customer experience for its customers.
+Hence companies are going the extra mile to create a pleasant and happy customer experience for their customers.
 Companies are ready to spend money and effort to influence customer perception and drive profitable consumer behavior.

-Factors Influencing Customer Perception
+What are the Factors Influencing Customer Perception?

 Customer perception can be influenced by external factors, some of which are listed below:

-1. Personal experience
+1. Personal Experience

 Customers get to see the products first through advertisements and therefore become one of the biggest factors that influence customer perception.
-The advertisement and campaigns that a company runs will help to build a positive customer perception.
+The advertisements and campaigns that a company runs will help to build a positive customer perception.

-4. Customer reviews
+4. Customer Reviews

 5. Social Media